-We heard about a place called Midnight Hole in North Carolina that featured an emerald lagoon, one that would likely have mermaids, or so we hoped.
+We heard about a place called Midnight Hole in North Carolina, an emerald lagoon so clear we half-hoped to see mermaids.

-Are you looking for a romantic day trip for you and the apple of your eye?
-A new place to take the family for a nature-inspired adventure?
-Midnight Hole in the Big Creek area of the Great Smoky Mountain National Park might be just the place for your next outdoor family quest.
+Are you looking for a new place to take the family for a nature-inspired adventure?
+This beautiful natural swimming hole is in the Big Creek area of Great Smoky Mountains National Park, and it might be just the place for your next outdoor family quest.

 Searching For Mermaids At Midnight Hole, An Emerald Lagoon in North Carolina

 Pack a picnic lunch and head to the Smoky Mountains of North Carolina for a hike to an unforgettable emerald lagoon called Midnight Hole.
-When the temperatures rise, our natural instinct is to seek ways to cool off.
+When spring turns into a hot summer, our natural instinct is to seek ways to cool off.
 I can honestly say, I can’t think of a more natural way than a dip in this picturesque lagoon.
-Bring a hammock and just forget about the troubles from the week!
+Bring a hammock, and just forget about the troubles from the week!

-You’ll want to allow approximately two hours of travel time to get there, depending on where in the Upstate you leave from.
+You’ll want to allow approximately two hours of travel time, depending on where in the Upstate you leave from.
 Enter “Big Creek Trail” into your GPS for directions.
+Here are GPS coordinates for Midnight Hole.

 Once you arrive, the road in most places will be narrow and only allow one car to pass at a time.
-Please be aware of this, before you head in.
-A short distance into the park you will see a parking lot on the right side, continue past this and head forward over the bridge.
-The parking lot for the Big Creek trailhead dead ends, so you are just going to keep driving until you hit the parking lot.
-This hidden swimming hole is a favorite for locals, so try to arrive early.
+Please be aware of this before you head in.
+A short distance into the park, you’ll see a parking lot on the right.
+Continue past this and head over the bridge.
+The parking lot for the Big Creek trailhead dead ends, so just keep driving until you reach it.
+This hidden swimming hole is a favorite for locals, so try to arrive early to avoid lots of people making the same trek.

 Love our content?